What is order-to-cash?

 Order-to-cash (OTC) is the journey of a product or service from the point when you order to its delivery and payment.
 This may seem a simple process, but big supply chains have a complex order-to-cash system with many steps.
 Each step can have a significant impact on a company’s finances, and the team must manage it efficiently.

 This journey reflects how a business operates and its proficiency in processing orders, producing cash and making payments.
-Some of the important elements of order-to-cash are credit policies, logistics, inventory management, invoicing, and collections.
+Some of the important elements of order-to-cash solutions are credit policies, logistics, inventory management, invoicing, and collections.

 Order-to-cash journey steps

 Once the customer selects an item and places the order, a process begins to fulfil that order.
-These are the steps that normally comprise an order-to-cash journey –
+These are the steps that normally comprise an order-to-cash solutions journey –

 1. Credit management –Once a client selects a product or service, the business assesses its creditworthiness or credit risk.
 Based on a set of policies, it determines how much credit to extend, interest rates, and payment terms.

 2. Order fulfilment –This step sets up an efficient communication channel between the sales and inventory departments.
 The inventory department can proactively replenish the stocks before the demand arrives, and the sales department can manage selling based on the inventory data.

 3. Shipping –The logistics must be efficient and on time.
 Up-to-date and accurate data in the system ensures delivery to the right customer.

 4. Invoicing –Correct invoicing depends on accurate and timely information that matches the order and has all the necessary details of the client.